BMW X5: First generation (E53; 1999–2006)

-Second generation (E70; 2006)
+Second generation (E70; 2006–2013)

 The E70 X5 is the second generation of the X5.
 It debuted in July 2006 for the 2007 model year.
 The second generation featured key improvements, including BMW's iDrive system as standard across models, and an optional third row of seats for increased seven-passenger capacity.

 Trim and engine level nomenclature for the X5 after 2008 follows the same nomenclature used for other BMW vehicles.
 The X5 3.0si was renamed the X5 xDrive30i, and the X5 4.8i was renamed the X5 xDrive48i.
 In 2010 BMW replaced the DVD-based CCC system (which powered iDrive) with a CIC hard drive system.

 In 2009, the diesel xDrive35d variant became available in Canada and the United States, along with the BMW 335d 3-Series sedan.

 The M Performance variant was unveiled at the New York Auto Show in April 2009, and went on sale in September 2009 (2010 model year).
 Sharing its drivetrain with the X6 M, the X5 M featured BMW's first turbocharged M Power V-8, producing 555 bhp and 500 lbft of torque.

 The E70 received a facelift for the 2011 model year, known as the LCI.

 For the 2011 model year, the X5 became BMW's 3rd best-selling model, after the best-selling 3 Series (E90), and second best-selling 5 Series (F10).

-Third generation (F15/F85; 2014)
+Third generation (F15/F85; 2013–2018)

 The F15 X5 (or F85 for the X5 M) is the third generation of the X5, and was first unveiled to the public on 30 May 2013.
 It officially debuted in November 2013.

 It shared the same chassis and wheelbase as the E70, and introduced a choice of three engines.
-The range included the xDrive50i (petrol V-8 producing 450 bhp), the xDrive30d (turbocharged inline-6 diesel producing 258 bhp), and the M50d Performance (turbocharged inline-6 diesel producing 381 bhp).
+The range included the xDrive50i (petrol V8 producing 450 bhp), the xDrive30d (turbocharged inline-6 diesel producing 258 bhp), and the M50d Performance (turbocharged inline-6 diesel producing 380 bhp).
 In December 2013, additional engine options became available.
-This included the six-cylinder xDrive40d and xDrive35i models, as well as the four-cylinder xDrive25d (all-wheel drive) and sDrive25d (rear-wheel drive) models.
-BMW added a Plug-in Hybrid Electric Vehicle model (the xDrive40e), which was powered by a turbocharged four-cylinder engine.
+This included the inline-6 xDrive40d and xDrive35i models, as well as the inline-4 xDrive25d (all-wheel drive) and sDrive25d (rear-wheel drive) models.
+BMW added a Plug-in Hybrid Electric Vehicle model (the xDrive40e), which was powered by a turbocharged inline-4 engine.
 The xDrive40e's electric motor achieves a peak power output of 83 kW, and a continuous output of 55 kW with the 9kWh 351V Li-ion battery pack.